thuynguyen916/thuynguyen916/README.md

 ### 💡 What I'm Working On

-- Building SQL, Tableau, and R projects to strengthen my analytics portfolio
 - Exploring real-world datasets
+- Building projects in SQL, Tableau, and Python to grow my analytics portfolio
-- Actively developing technical skills in Python, SQL, R, and Tableau
+- Sharpening technical skills in preparation for a Data Analyst/Business Analyst role

 ---